Georgia Wildlife Resources Division

 2070 U.S. Hwy.
 278, SE, Social Circle, GA 30025

-Falconry is defined as the taking of wild quarry in its natural state and habitat by means of a trained raptor.
+Falconry is defined as the pursuit of wild quarry in its natural state and habitat by means of a trained raptor.
 The sport has a long history, some suggest as early as 2000 B.C.
 For more on the history of falconry, click here .

 Georgia Falconry Association : This is a group of individuals dedicated to preserving the art and practice of falconry.